 According to data that the Bureau of Prisons publishes, more than 100,000 people serve sentences in federal prison.
 Not all federal prisons are the same.
 Learn how to influence your placement in the best possible environment.

-Four out of every five people in prison serve their sentence inside gates, fences, walls, or a combination.
+Four out of every five people in prison serve their sentence inside gates, fences, and walls.
 Less than 18% of the people in federal prison serve their terms inside minimum-security camps.

 - How do staff members assess the appropriate type of facility where a defendant will serve a sentence?

 Bureau of Prisons Resources:

-Under that website, visitors may click the “Resources” tab at on the menu bar.
+Under that website, visitors may click the “Resources” tab on the menu bar.
 They will see the agency’s “Program Statements.”

 Different facilities will modify the Program Statements and publish “Institution Supplements” if further clarification is necessary.

 Security Designation and Custody Classification

 Determining where an individual will serve a sentence begins with an initial classification.
 The program statement above provides all details necessary to understand how administrators classify people in federal custody.

 BOP Custody and Federal Prison Security Levels:

 For this article, readers should know that the Bureau of Prisons operates several different security levels that include:

 - Minimum-security Federal Prison Camps and Satellite Prison Camps (FPC and SPC)